FinweLtd/doc-livesync-all/docs/README.md

 ### [Support](support.md)

-[Contact us](mailto:support@finwe.fi) to ask a question from the developers or to send a feature request - we are listening.
+Contact us to ask a question from the developers, send a feature request, suggest an article, or notify us of an error in the docs - we are listening.

 ## Resources